Neutral Grip Dumbbell Press: How To Do, Muscles Worked & Benefits

 2. Decline Neutral Grip Dumbbell Press

-The decline neutral grip chest press is a compound exercise which primarily targets the lower chest.
-But the triceps and shoulders are secondary movers during the exercise, and they get a lot of work as well.
+The decline neutral grip chest press is a compound exercise thatย primarily targets the lower chest.ย However, the triceps and shoulders are secondary movers during the exercise, and they also get a lot of work.

-Using a neutral grip is a safe alternative to the pronated grip as it protects the shoulder joints, and this is a great advantage.
+Using a neutral grip is a safe alternative to the pronated grip as it protects the shoulder joints, which is a great advantage.
 So, include the decline hammer-grip dumbbell bench press in your chest routine for great results.

 Decline neutral grip dumbbell press